nsomar/OALayoutAnchor/README.md

 `OALayoutAnchor` is a 100% port of `NSLayoutAnchor` to iOS 7, it aims to provide the same functionality to iOS 7, and rollback to `NSLayoutAnchor` on iOS 9 and up.

+`OALayoutGuide` is a port of `UILayoutGuide` to iOS 8, it aims to provide the same functionality to iOS 8, and rollback to `UILayoutGuide` on iOS 9 and up.
+Warning this version works only since iOS 8 because NSLayoutAttributeMargins will be avalible since iOS 8.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.